People

 Andrew Aghapour is an alumnus of the College of Charleston but he has returned to his alma mater to teach during the summer.
 Andrew has taught world religion and religion, art and culture courses at the College.

-Todd LeVasseur is a PhD candidate in the Department of Religion at the University of Florida, where he has studied religion and nature, environmental ethics, and North American religious history.
-An alumnus of the College of Charleston, he has returned to his alma mater to teach during the 2010-11 academic year.
+Todd LeVasseur received a PhD graduate from the University of Florida where he studied religion and nature, environmental ethics, and North American religious history.
+An alumnus of the College of Charleston, he returned to his alma mater and has taught since 2010.

 Tracie Mitchum, Administrative Assistant